All dogs experience some degree of hair loss in the form of shedding.

 7. Certain Illnesses

-As much as we hate to think of our dogs suffering from a serious medical condition, there are a few diseases that cause abnormal hair loss.
+As much as we hate to think of our pups suffering from a serious medical condition, there are a few diseases that cause abnormal hair loss in dogs.

 “There are metabolic disorders that affect the health of the hair coat, like hypothyroidism and Cushing’s Disease,” Dr. Primm explains.
 “These are diseases that have other, even more serious consequences, so it is important to see your vet for wellness care and screening every year and more frequently if you notice changes in your dog’s appetite, thirst, energy level or other changes.”